 extra virgin olive oil or butter to grease the pan

-Heat the oven to 170° C (fan oven).
 This recipe will make 12 peach pudding cakes.
 If you use scales, the recipe will work fine but I can't guarantee the results if you use conversions to cups.
 Grease a muffin tin with some extra virgin olive oil or use butter if you can eat dairy.
+If you can find a tin with straight sided cups, I've noticed that the grain-free muffins and cup cakes rise much better.

+Heat the oven to 170° C (fan oven).
 Peel and slice the peaches.
 If you use very ripe peaches the skins come away very easily.
-If not, the original recipe suggests putting them in a bowl, pouring hot water over them and letting them sit for a couple of minutes.
+If not, place them in a bowl then pour hot water over them and let them sit for a couple of minutes.

 Slice the peaches thinly.